aeon-toolkit/aeon/docs/mentoring.md

 1. Learn about `aeon` best practices, coding standards and testing policies.
 2. Study the ROCKET, MiniROCKET, MultiROCKET algorithms.
 3. Study the existing ROCKET implementations in `aeon`.
-4. Tidy up the existing ROCKET implementations in `aeon`, with the aim being to familiarise the mentee with the `aeon` pull request process.
+4. Merge and tidy the ROCKET implementations, with the aim being to familiarise the mentee with the `aeon` pull request process.
 5. Implement one (or more) of the proposed ROCKET implementation improvements:
    * Significantly alter the current ROCKET implementations with the goal of speeding up the implementation on CPU processing.